Do I need a building / development permit to build on my property?

 What building code does Hays County use?

-Hays County does not have a building code for developing in the unincorporated areas of the county.
-The builder of a single family residence or duplex is required to a form attesting that there were 3 inspections of the home and that it meets the International Residential Code published as of May 2008 (2006 IRC) or the version adopted by the city of San Marcos, as amended.
+Hays County has adopted the 2018 International Fire Code which also adopts the 2018 International Building Code by reference for new construction, remodels, and renovations of commercial properties, public buildings, and multi-family residential in the unincorporated areas of the county.
+The Hays County Fire Marshal’s Office is the authority having jurisdiction for enforcement of these codes.
+The builder of a single family residence, duplex, or triplex is required to a form attesting that there were 3 inspections of the home and that it meets the International Residential Code published as of May 2008 (2006 IRC) or the version adopted by the city of San Marcos, as amended.

 What are the zoning regulations for Hays County?